DETAILED ACTION

 Drawings

-The drawings are objected to as failing to comply with 37 CFR 1.84(p)(5) because they do not include the following reference sign(s) mentioned in the description: “4” (middle of page 13).
+The drawings are objected to as failing to comply with 37 CFR 1.84(p)(4) because reference character “242” has been used to designate both the evaluation module and the decision module (pages 15 and 26 of specification).
 Corrected drawing sheets in compliance with 37 CFR 1.121(d) are required in reply to the Office action to avoid abandonment of the application.
 Any amended replacement drawing sheet should include all of the figures appearing on the immediate prior version of the sheet, even if only one figure is being amended.
 Each drawing sheet submitted after the filing date of an application must be labeled in the top margin as either “Replacement Sheet” or “New Sheet” pursuant to 37 CFR 1.121(d).
 If the changes are not accepted by the examiner, the applicant will be notified and informed of any required corrective action in the next Office action.
 The objection to the drawings will not be held in abeyance.

 Specification

-The abstract of the disclosure is objected to because Examiner suggests removing the reference to Fig. 9.
+The abstract of the disclosure is objected to because Examiner suggests removing reference character “(4)” (lines 2, 8, and 9), since this reference character is no longer included in the specification, and is not pointed out in the drawings.
 A corrected abstract of the disclosure is required and must be presented on a separate sheet, apart from any other text.
 See MPEP § 608.01(b).

 Claim Interpretation